 The Daily Goal-Setter planner lasts for 6 months and is undated.
 Mine has a beautiful pink faux leather cover with gold lettering and dove grey ribbon page markers.
 There is a small document holder on the back cover too.
 Black and grey planners are also available.

 The pages are 100 gsm ivory paper and it is a solid, hardbacked book which will last long after its pages have been filled.
-At £20.95, it is very reasonably priced indeed.
+It is reasonably priced at £21.

 If you are looking for a planner which will help you to not only declutter your mind but also help you to create goals which align with business and spiritual goals, then this one is worth looking at.
 You can find a more in-depth description of how to use the Daily Goal Setting planner here.

-The Mal Daily Goal Setting Planner would make a beautiful gift too.
+The Mal Paper Daily Goal Setting Planner would make a beautiful gift too.